robotframework/RIDE/doc/releasenotes/ride-2.0.7.rst

 .. container:: document

    `RIDE (Robot Framework
-   IDE) <https://github.com/robotframework/RIDE/>`__ v2.0.6 is a new
+   IDE) <https://github.com/robotframework/RIDE/>`__ v2.0.7 is a new
    release with minor enhancements and bug fixes.
-The reference for valid arguments is `Robot Framework <http://robotframework.org>`__ installed version, which is at this moment 6.0.2.
+The reference for valid arguments is `Robot Framework <https://robotframework.org/>`__ installed version, which is at this moment 6.1.1.
 However, internal library is based on version 3.1.2, to keep compatibility with old formats.

-   -  This version supports Python 3.6 up to 3.10.
+   -  This version supports Python 3.6 up to 3.11.
    -  There are some changes, or known issues:

+      -  RIDE tray icon now shows a context menu with options Show, Hide and Close
+      -  Highlighting and navigation of selected Project Explorer items, in Text Editor
+      -  When editing in Grid Editor with content assistance, the selected content can be edited by escaping the list of suggestions with keys ARROW_LEFT or ARROW_RIGHT.
-      -  Newlines in Grid Editor can be made visible with the `filter newlines` set to False.
+      -  Newlines in Grid Editor can be made visible with the \`filter newlines\` set to False.
       -  On Text Editor when Saving the selection of tests in Test Suites (Tree) is cleared.
       -  Test Suite with *\**\* Comments \**\** can be edited but newlines are introduced.
+      -  When editing resource files in Text Editor, item may disapper from Project Explorer and content may be lost if clicking Apply.
+Better to use the Save action, so changed content is not lost.
       -  Some argument types detection (and colorization) is not correct in Grid Editor.
       -  RIDE **DOES NOT KEEP** Test Suites formatting or structure,